-Pain: Mild pain for a few days or weeks after the operation is normal as the wounds from surgery heal.
-Some women also have increased back or hip pain after vaginal operations as we need to position you with your legs in stirrups to perform the operation.
+Pain, including pain on intercourse.
+Mild pain for a few days or weeks after the operation is normal as the wounds from surgery heal.
+Some women also have increased back or hip pain after the operation as we need to position you with your

+- legs in stirrups to perform the operation.
 Rarely, more severe or long-lasting pain can develop after surgery, even when the operation has otherwise been successful.
-There are many reasons for this and it is not always possible to resolve it.

-Worsening or persisting problems with your bladder or bowels: Many women with prolapse also have problems with their bladder or bowels.
+There are many reasons for this and it is not always possible to get rid of it. - Worsening or persisting problems with your bladder or bowels.
+Many women with prolapse also have problems with their bladder or bowels.
 Getting rid of the prolapse bulge doesn't always make these problems better.
-Some problems, such as bladder leakage on coughing, laughing and sneezing, may get worse.

-Damage to the bladder or bowel: During the operation, the surgeon will make cuts and place stitches very close to the bladder and bowel.
+Some problems, such as bladder leakage on coughing, laughing and sneezing, may get worse. - Damage to the bladder or bowel.
+During the operation, the surgeon will make cuts and place stitches very close to the bladder and bowel.
 Rarely, the surgeon may make a hole in them by accident.
 Usually this can be repaired straight way and the operation finished as normal.
 However, it may affect your recovery and your surgeon will want to explain what has happened when they see you on the ward the next day.
+If damage isn't recognised until after the operation, it can need another operation to fix it.

-Are there any other risks of this colpocleisis operation?
+Are there any other risks of the sacrospinous fixation or sacrospinous hysteropexy operation?

-Risks specific to a colpocleisis operation, rather than other operations for prolapse include:
+Risks specific to a sacrospinous fixation or sacrospinous hysteropexy, rather than other operations for prolapse include: